Pippi - painless parsing, post-processing and plotting of posterior and likelihood samples: Functions

 \textsf{\textbf{pippi merge}} simply reads two or more chains, checks them for basic compatibility (number of columns, data types, etc.), and outputs a single concatenated chain to stdout.

 \textsf{\textbf{pippi pare}} post-processes a chain, using a user-supplied function $F(\theta)$ for operating on a single sample $\theta$.
 Pippi will dynamically load a python module $M$ whose name is passed as a command-line argument, find $F$ within it, and use $F(\theta)$ to operate on each point $\theta$ in the chosen chain.
 It will then output the resulting post-processed chain to stdout.
 The only thing required of the user is to write $F$, which implements the actual desired physics. $F$ takes as input a vector containing the parameter and observable values of a single sample, and returns the post-processed parameter and observable values for that sample.
 The returned sample (and hence the final post-processed chain) need not contain the same parameters and observables as the original chain, nor even the same number of them. $M$ may contain any number of other routines, which may e.g.~open a data file and initialise a new likelihood component or observable to be added to the chain.
+As of \textsf{pippi 2.0}, post-processing is also available via \textsf{pippi parse}.

+\textsf{\textbf{pippi probe}} prints the names of the available data records in an hdf5 point database, along with the generalised column index that each will be mapped to.

 \textsf{\textbf{pippi parse}} automatically bins a chain, then profiles its likelihood and/or marginalises its posterior PDF over relevant parameters.
-Options include which parameters or combinations of parameters to profile/marginalise over, by how much each parameter or observable should be rescaled, and whether it must be binned and displayed in terms of its actual value or logarithm.
-The number of bins into which samples are sorted is configurable, as is the resolution with which their centres will be interpolated between in the output data files.
+Options include which parameters or combinations of parameters to profile/marginalise over, by how much each parameter or observable should be rescaled, whether it must be binned and displayed in terms of its actual value or logarithm, and the range of values that the bins should encompass.
+The number of bins into which samples are sorted is individually configurable for each parameter or observable.
+The final resolution with which bin centres will be interpolated between in the output data files is also configurable.
 Either linear interpolation or curvature-minimising splines can be employed for this.
 Unlike other parsing programs, the option to smooth the output distributions is explicitly excluded, as this amounts to modifying the underlying chain; a similar effect can be achieved whilst preserving the underlying data using interpolation. \textsf{Parse} has the ability to work with an essentially arbitrary chain format, with multiplicities and likelihoods, $\chi^2$ values or $\pm$log-likelihoods located in any column of the chain.